Basic Discord Bot Example

 rather than a global one for this bot as global commands can take up to an hour

-before they are visible, so you should also populate the
+before they are visible, so you should also select the guild you've installed

 The final step to get this command working is to enable